+- write update

+- write invalidate

+- only one process writes, all others read

-- write update - write invalidate - eager or lazy variants - data element can be modified by multiple writers - > needs more semantics (e.g. multiple records on page) - data item is used by a fixed set of processes centralized function shipping centralized data shipping so: storage object actual so may be migrated between clients (who provides location information?)
+- data element can be read and modified

+- > needs more semantics (e.g. multiple records on page)

+- data item is used by a fixed set of processes

 Implementation options

 so always is in one place --> no consistency problems for the price of low concurrency.